EmelieEklund/joke-generator/joke-generator/README.md

 Go to http://localhost/3000

-Click the button to receive a new, random joke.
+Click the button to receive a new, random joke inside a super cool rotating card.

 ## Built With